 Custodial care Including any service or supply of a custodial nature primarily intended to assist the Health Plan Member in the activities of daily living.
-This includes rest homes (facilities), nursing homes, skilled nursing facility, home health aides (sitters), home mothers, domestic maid services and respite care.
-Also includes services and supplies that are furnished mainly to train or assist in the activities of daily living, such as bathing, feeding, dressing, walking and taking oral medications.
+This includes rest homes (facilities), nursing homes, skilled nursing facility, home health aides (sitters), home mothers, domestic maid services, and respite care.
 "Custodial Care" also means services and supplies that can be safely and adequately provided by persons other than licensed Health Professionals, such as dressing changes and catheter care, or that ambulatory patients customarily provide for themselves, such as ostomy care, administering insulin and measuring and recording urine and blood sugar levels.
 Dental Care Or any treatment relating to the teeth, jaws, or adjacent structures (e.g. periodontium), including but not limited to extraction or cleaning of the teeth; implants, braces, crowns, bridges, fillings, dentures, x-rays, periodontal, orthodontic treatment; rapid palatial expanders; continuous passive motion (CPM) devices.
-Dietary regimens Treatments, food, food substitutes, vitamins or exercise programs for reducing or controlling weight.
-Experimental/Investigational or Not Medically Necessary Treatment With the exception of routine care in connection with a clinical trial in cancer, pursuant to the Florida Clinical Trial Compact and the Patient Protection and Affordable Care Act Eye care Including the purchase, examination, or fitting of eyeglasses or contact lenses, except as specifically provided for in the covered benefits section; Radial keratotomy, myopic keratomileusis, and any surgery which involves corneal tissue for the purpose of altering, modifying, or correcting myopia, hyperopia, or astigmatic error; and Training or orthoptics, including eye exercises Foot care (routine) Including any service or supply in connection with foot care in the absence of disease, injury or accident.
+This exclusion does not apply in circumstances where Dental Care, including implants and/or dentures, are reconstructive in nature and are deemed by the Plan to be Medically Necessary following treatment of a covered medical event such as cancer of the mouth or jaw or as required by law.
+Dietary regimens Treatments, food, food substitutes, vitamins, or exercise programs for reducing or controlling weight.
+Experimental/Investigational With the exception of routine care in connection with a clinical trial in cancer, or Not Medically Necessary pursuant to the Florida Clinical Trial Compact and the Patient Protection and Treatment Affordable Care Act Eye care Including the purchase, examination, or fitting of eyeglasses or contact lenses, except as specifically provided for in the covered benefits section; Radial keratotomy, myopic keratomileusis, and any surgery which involves corneal tissue for the purpose of altering, modifying, or correcting myopia, hyperopia, or astigmatic error; and Training or orthoptics, including eye exercises Foot care (routine) Including any service or supply in connection with foot care in the absence of disease, injury, or accident.
 This Exclusion includes, but is not limited to, treatment of bunions, flat feet, fallen arches, and chronic foot strain, removal of warts, corns, or calluses, or trimming of toenails, unless determined by the Plan to be Medically Necessary.
 Gender reassignment or modification services and supplies Genetic tests To determine paternity or sex of a child.
-Hearing aids External or implantable or the examination, including hearing tests, for the prescription or fitting of hearing aids, including tinnitus maskers.
+Hearing aids External or the examination, including hearing tests, for the prescription or fitting of hearing aids, including tinnitus maskers.
 Human Growth Hormone For diagnosis and/or treatment of idiopathic short stature.
+I